 - EHRs are at a higher security stake as they operate within multiple practices.
 EMRs are considered more secure.
 The patient data is inaccessible outside the organization.

 - One of the most crucial differences is accessibility.
-EHRs are accessible by patients & care providers while EMRs are not.
+EHRs are accessible to patients & care providers while EMRs are not.
 However, accessibility in EHR also requires data standardization which is possible only through integration.

 EMR is an electronic record such as medical history, diagnosis, medication, allergies, and immunization schedule.
 EMR is only for medical practices, as the EMR is usually not shared beyond practices.
 The medical record is sometimes printed and is sent/mailed to another service provider.
 The record used for diagnosis and treatment is a digital version of the chart.

-Importance of EHR For Healthcare organizations
+Importance of EHR For Healthcare Organizations

 EHR gives collective data of the patients to the healthcare organization.
 It saves time and directs the focus of healthcare takers on patients and treatment.
 The website healthIT.gov states that 80% of healthcare organizations have improved productivity and efficiency.
 75% of health care providers say EHR helps receive lab results quickly and generates e-prescriptions simultaneously.
 EHR is more patient-centric and a more critical element in the diagnostic and treatment part of healthcare providers.